atimpone/aws-foundation-journey/1-dev-environments/3-1-getting-started-guide.md

 *...add TOC later on once the initial set of topics settles down...*

+## Acting on Invitiation to Join AWS SSO

+*...very first steps to do after their user accounts have been added to AWS SSO...*

+*...accept the invite, set up MFA (point to existing docs)...*

 ## Overview of the Cloud Environment

 *...show a representaive diagram of the overall environment...*